OpenEvalProject/evals/manuscripts/elife-09183/v1/manuscript.md

 The correlation between Lyn expression and Erk phosphorylation suggests that a threshold of Lyn abundance and activity determines whether SFK activation can induce Erk signaling in response to 3-IB-PP1.
 Interestingly, we found that the amount of Lyn protein decreased during the course of 3-IB-PP1 treatment (Figure 8A, double arrow), and this led us to quantify the levels of all of the SFKs during 3-IB-PP1 treatment.

-## LynA is selectively degraded after Csk inhibition
+#### LynA is selectively degraded after Csk inhibition

-We next examined the levels of Lyn, Hck, and Fgr protein during 3-IB-PP1-treatment of Csk
+We next examined the levels of Lyn, Hck, and Fgr protein during 3-IB-PP1-treatment of CskAS BMDMs (Figure 9A).
+We assigned immunoblot bands to individual SFK species by testing antibodies against lysates from BMDMs derived from WT, Hck−/−, and Lyn−/− mice (Lowell et al., 1994; Chan et al., 1997) and were able to differentiate between Hck, Fgr, and the two splice forms of Lyn, LynA (56 kDa) and LynB (53 kDa) (Stanley et al., 1991; Yi et al., 1991) (Figure 9—figure supplement 1).
+The two isoforms of Hck (59 kDa and 56 kDa) (Lock et al., 1991) were also distinguishable but behaved identically in our experiments and are not discussed separately.

 ![Figure 9.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig9-v1.jpg)

 **Figure 9.:** (A) CskAS and WT BMDMs were treated with 3-IB-PP1.
 Total kinase levels were detected by immunoblotting with antibodies to LynA, LynA+LynB, Hck, and Fgr.
 Total Syk is shown as a loading control.
 (B) SFK levels for the first 5 min of 3-IB-PP1 treatment were quantified by densitometry.
 Error bars reflect the standard deviation from three separate experiments.
 (C) Antibodies were used to immunoprecipitate Hck or LynA from BMDM lysates with or without treatment with 3-IB-PP1 for 30 s.
 The ubiquitination of each immunoprecipitate and the specificity and efficiency of the immunoprecipitation procedures were assessed by immunoblotting.
-See Figure 9—figure supplement 1 for assignment of immunoblot bands, Figure 9—figure supplement 2 for direct detection of LynA and activated SFK laddering in whole-cell lysate, and Figure 9—figure supplement 3 for a sequence alignment of LynA and LynB that shows putative ubiquitination and phosphorylation sites unique to LynA.DOI: http://dx.doi.org/10.7554/eLife.09183.019
+See Figure 9—figure supplement 1 for assignment of immunoblot bands, Figure 9—figure supplement 2 for direct detection of LynA and activated SFK laddering in whole-cell lysate, and Figure 9—figure supplement 3 for a sequence alignment of LynA and LynB that shows putative ubiquitination and phosphorylation sites unique to LynA.

 ![Figure 9—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig9-figsupp1-v1.jpg)

-**Figure 9—figure supplement 1.:** Lysates from WT, Hck-deficient, and Lyn-deficient BMDMs immunoblotted with various antibodies were compared to assign bands to individual SFKs LynA, LynB, Hck, and Fgr.DOI: http://dx.doi.org/10.7554/eLife.09183.020
+**Figure 9—figure supplement 1.:** Lysates from WT, Hck-deficient, and Lyn-deficient BMDMs immunoblotted with various antibodies were compared to assign bands to individual SFKs LynA, LynB, Hck, and Fgr.

 ![Figure 9—figure supplement 2.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig9-figsupp2-v1.jpg)

-**Figure 9—figure supplement 2.:** We treated CskAS BMDMs with 3-IB-PP1 (10 μM) or medium alone and observed laddering in activated SFK and total LynA, but not total Hck or inactive SFK immunoblots.DOI: http://dx.doi.org/10.7554/eLife.09183.021
+**Figure 9—figure supplement 2.:** We treated CskAS BMDMs with 3-IB-PP1 (10 μM) or medium alone and observed laddering in activated SFK and total LynA, but not total Hck or inactive SFK immunoblots.

 ![Figure 9—figure supplement 3.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig9-figsupp3-v1.jpg)

 **Figure 9—figure supplement 3.:** Alignment of the amino acid sequence of the two isoforms of mouse Lyn reveals lysine and tyrosine residues unique to LynA.
-Lysine K40 in LynA only is predicted to be a site of ubiquitination.DOI: http://dx.doi.org/10.7554/eLife.09183.022
+Lysine K40 in LynA only is predicted to be a site of ubiquitination.

 We examined the levels of Lyn, Hck, and Fgr protein during 3-IB-PP1-treatment of CskAS BMDMs and found that LynA was preferentially depleted (Figure 9A).
 Total LynA levels in unprimed cells treated with 3-IB-PP1 decreased by 60% within 2 min, whereas Hck, LynB, and Fgr each decreased by only about 30% during the same time frame (Figure 9B).
 We recapitulated this analysis using three independent Lyn antibodies, indicating that the disappearance of LynA from the immunoblots was unlikely to be caused by a posttranslational modification that blocked antibody recognition.